Dr. Nancy Muleady-Mecham is an Adjunct Professor here at Columbia College.

 I am a Fulbright Scholar, where I taught and conducted research in Siberia at Gorno-Altaisk State University.
 I did research in protected areas throughout Siberia, taught biology, pathology and medicine, and evolution.
 I taught a bilingual class in Astronomy for the community and created the very first Astronomy Club in the Altai of Siberia.
 I have also been the Biology Professor as a Visiting Lecturer for the Semester At Sea program where I taught Biology, Conservation, and Medicine around the world.

-I have been appointed by the Secretary of the Interior of the United States to the Central California Resource Advisory Council for the Bureau of Land management for a three-year position in 2021.
+I have been appointed by the Secretary of the Interior of the United States to the Central California Resource Advisory Council for the Bureau of Land management.